 3. Experiential Learning

 The lecture-based model for learning has always defined higher education.
 With the onset of technology & a deeper understanding of how students learn, we’ll see ‘blended learning’ (merging traditional and online learning) become a lot more commonplace.

-According The Center for Digital Education, blended or hybrid education models improve comprehension and test scores for 84% of students.
+According to The Center for Digital Education, blended or hybrid education models improve comprehension and test scores for 84% of students.
 Moreover, the Gen Z students who come in with an attention span of just 8 seconds will want learning to be experiential, immersive & purpose-driven, and definitely not limited to the classroom.

 4. Growth of AI

-According me, students expect institutions to know if they are falling off path and intervene to point them back on path.
+According to me, students expect institutions to know if they are falling off path and intervene to point them back on path.
 Universities are also looking for ways to address this student expectation, along with dropping enrolment rates and decreased funding.
 We’ll see a rise in how predictive analytics can help universities identify students at risk and provide timely interventions.
 This smart use of data, will impact the way educators are able to retain students and see them through to graduation.

 5. Tech-Savvy Personnel